MulQuaBio/MQB/_sources/part-computing.md

 - None assumed.
 - If you are brand new to Jupyter, see the [Jupyter introduction appendix](notebooks/appendix-jupy-intro).

+## Recommended pre-work

+- If you have never used a terminal before: skim the first section of [Unix](notebooks/unix).
+- If you have never used version control: read the intro of [Git](notebooks/git).

 ## Do this first